MarcoBetti1/MarcoBetti1/README.md

 ### LLM-TESTING
 The LLM-TESTING repository organizes various benchmark ideas for evaluating large language models (LLMs), focusing on structured testing methodologies such as chess gameplay and token complexity assessments.
-It targets developers and researchers interested in benchmarking LLM performance through customizable scenarios and detailed telemetry for analysis.
 Repository: https://github.com/MarcoBetti1/LLM-TESTING

 ### Entity-Resolution
 The Entity-Resolution repository serves as a prototype for linking records to real-world identities, addressing challenges in accurately associating data when definitive identifiers are absent or inconsistent.
-It is particularly relevant for financial institutions and other sectors that require reliable verification of identities to comply with regulations and prevent fraud.
 Repository: https://github.com/MarcoBetti1/Entity-Resolution